Key takeaways

 This method of physical pen testing involves using tools or techniques to bypass security measures.
 Generally, it aims to identify vulnerabilities in locks, access control, and other physical mechanisms.

-For example, a common technique for bypassing a secure door is lockpicking.
+For example, lockpicking is a common technique for bypassing a secure door.
 Traditional locks can easily be manipulated through picking or bumping, which testers will demonstrate to organizations.

-In addition, testers showcase how access control systems could have vulnerabilities regarding credentials.
-That is if the credentials are not encrypted.
+In addition, testers showcase how access control systems could have vulnerabilities regarding credentials if the credentials are not encrypted.
 In the case of unencrypted credentials, the tester will try to clone an RFID tag from an employee’s key card or fob, giving them access to the property.

-Overall, testers will employ a variety of techniques to bypass physical security barriers and mechanisms your property may have in place.
+Testers will employ various techniques to bypass physical security barriers and mechanisms your property may have in place.

 4. Advanced persistent threats (APT)

 While advanced persistent threats are commonly used in cyber attacks, they may also be used to breach physical security measures.
-Despite the application, the goal is the same: to stealthily infiltrate an organization over a prolonged period of time using targeted attacks.
+Despite the application, the goal is to stealthily infiltrate an organization over a prolonged period using targeted attacks.

-Testers using APT will use any of the aforementioned tactics, such as social engineering, impersonation, covert infiltration, and more to obtain their objective.
-Then, once inside, they may manipulate systems and equipment within the organization to further their goals.
+Testers using APT will use any of the aforementioned tactics, such as social engineering, impersonation, covert infiltration, and more, to obtain their objective.
+Once inside, they may manipulate systems and equipment within the organization to further their goals.

 Tools used for pen testing